alexey-alanreys/workout-backend/README.md

 Backend for the **Workout** educational project.

-This project provides a RESTful API for managing workout routines, user authentication, and related fitness data.
+> Provides a RESTful API for workouts, users, and fitness data.

 ---